sagar9926/EndGame/README.md

 __Step 2__: Add the following functions in Car game :

 * __Step()__ : This command will take an action at each step.
 The action is specified as its parameter.
-This function returns four parameters, namely state, reward, done.
+This function returns three parameters, namely state, reward, done.

   * __State__ : An environment-specific object representing your observation of the environment.This comprises of three variables: